SyedaLajeen/clinvar-variant-analysis/README.md

 - **AlphaMissense** — AI-based missense pathogenicity classifier (score >0.564 = likely pathogenic)
 - **REVEL** — Ensemble score integrating 13 in silico tools (score >0.5 = likely pathogenic)

 The classification label and numerical score were recorded for each missense SNV.
 Screenshots were taken at each locus and saved in the `/Screenshots` directory.
-Note that AlphaMissense and REVEL are **only applicable to missense SNVs** — for CFTR (in-frame deletion) and HTT (trinucleotide repeat expansion), CADD scores and conservation tracks were used as supplementary evidence instead.
+Note that AlphaMissense and REVEL are **only applicable to missense SNVs** — for BRCA2 (frameshift deletion), CFTR (in-frame deletion), and HTT (trinucleotide repeat expansion), CADD scores and conservation tracks were used as supplementary evidence instead.

 ### 4. ACMG/AMP Variant Classification